 6. Evaluation

-In reviewing the application, the DRB shall consider the evaluation of the Department of Environmental Conservation and shall determine that the proposed use will conform to the development standards of subpart 7 below.
+Review of the application shall include the evaluation by the Department of Environmental Conservation.
+Approval shall be predicated on finding that the proposed use will conform to the development standards of subpart 7 below.

 7. Special Review Criteria